DivyaratanPopli/pca_paper/README.md

 Here, we provide different implementations of PCA - probabilistic PCA (PPCA), Latent Subspace Estimation (LSE) and classical PCA - and find that F-statistics are more naturally interpreted in a PPCA or LSE-based framework.
 Using this framework, F-statistics can be accurately estimated from PPCA in the presence of large amounts of missing data.

-We have provided a pipeline to implement this method in the repository Snakemake_pipelines.
-The pipelines that we used to simulate genetic data and to test our method are also available in this repository.
-Detailed command-line description and example sets will be updated soon.
+We have provided a pipeline to implement this method in the repository Snakemake_pipelines/real_data.
+The pipelines that we used to simulate genetic data and to test our method are available in the repository Snakemake_pipelines/simulations.